 Cannabis in Italy

-in January of this year, Italian lawmakers officially decriminalized a number of minor crimes, the most important of which had to do with medical cannabis cultivation and cannabis research.
+in January 2016, Italian lawmakers officially decriminalized a number of minor crimes, the most important of which had to do with medical cannabis cultivation and cannabis research.

 In 2015, cannabis advocates proposed wide-scale decriminalization, with legalization of private use and cultivation, as well as supporting a club system similar to Spain’s.
 The terms of that proposal suggested that “people over the age of 18 could cultivate up to five plants at home and growers could set up social clubs involving a maximum of 50 people and 250 plants,” according to Italian news sources.